- Travel and Places»

 No bells and whistles here.
 It's inexpensive, durable and gets the job done.

 OK.
 You've got your bag so what do you put in it?
 Well, where are you going?
 And when?
 You'll know where to start once you answer these questions.

-To help you out here are just a few things I always take with me on any day trip: umbrella, camera, thermos and maps.
+To help you out here are just a few things I always take with me on any day trip: umbrella, camera, canteen and maps.
 This is the gear I took when visiting Columbus, Georgia years ago in the Army and again when visiting to Akihabara, Tokyo last summer.

 This isn't a lot because I leave room for souvenirs for friends and family.
 You can bring snacks if you like.
-I keep this to a minimum because I like to try the local food once I get there.
+I keep snacks to a minimum because I like to try the local food once I get there.